lazymutt/lazymutt/README.md

 -->

 - 🔭 I’m currently working on AWS certifications
-- 🌱 I’m currently learning moar AWS
+- 🌱 I’m looking for Python work in California